course-dprep/Nostalgia-Effect-IMDB-Analysis/README.md

 ## Data

-For this study, we used publicly available datasets from IMDb’s non-commercial dataset repository (IMDb Non-Commercial Datasets).
+For this study, we used publicly available datasets from IMDb’s non-commercial dataset repository [(IMDb Non-Commercial Datasets)](https://developer.imdb.com/non-commercial-datasets/).
-Link to the website: https://developer.imdb.com/non-commercial-datasets/

 Specifically, we utilized two key datasets:

-title.ratings.tsv.gz – Provides IMDb user ratings, including:
+**title.ratings.tsv.gz** – Provides IMDb user ratings, including:
   Average Rating (DV) from the averageRating field.
   Number of Votes from the numVotes field.

-title.basics.tsv.gz – Contains movie metadata, including:
+**title.basics.tsv.gz** – Contains movie metadata, including:
   Release Year (IV) from the startYear field.
   Genre (Moderator Variable) from the genres field.

 Why IMDb?